I'm Felipe.

 6. Joined MIG class because that’s probably what we’ll use most on car projects.

-7. SMAW class next month to round out the skill set.
+7. SMAW class planned for later to round out the skill set.

 Still Need To